Cognitive Behavioural Psychotherapist

 Counsellor and BACP Member

-I work with individual adult clients, & can help you find ways to work through a variety of problems & complex issues, including anxiety, stress, depression, low self-esteem, relationship problems (individuals only), & work-related issues.
+I work with individual adult clients, and can help you find ways to work through a variety of problems and complex issues, including anxiety, stress, depression, low self-esteem, relationship problems (individuals only), and work-related issues.

-I also have experience of working specifically with clients who are survivors of childhood sexual abuse & their families, & those struggling with bereavement.
+I also have experience of working specifically with clients who are survivors of childhood sexual abuse and their families, and those struggling with bereavement.

-I will support & encourage you to safely explore & manage difficult thoughts & emotions, to make sense of areas of life where you may feel 'stuck', & to gain a better understanding & acceptance of yourself.
+I will support and encourage you to safely explore and manage difficult thoughts and emotions, to make sense of areas of life where you may feel 'stuck', and to gain a better understanding and acceptance of yourself.

 Counsellor and BACP Registered Member